• Home

 Mix in a large dishpan:

-4-6 cups chopped walnuts, raw sunflower seeds, or unsalted peanuts (pulsed)
+4 cups chopped walnuts; 4 cups hulled raw sunflower seeds; or 4 cups unsalted peanuts

 1/3 cup cinnamon